MegaMosquito/oled/FLIR.md

 # &#x1F321; - `flir`
-Display information on an OLED serial connected `I2C` device in three text sizes and two colors.
+Perform facial detection and provide thermal measurement for humans.

 2. Use `raspi-config` to enable `I2C` interface
+6. Connect display, camera, and thermal sensor
 3. Install `docker` and `git`
 4. Clone this repository
 5. Change directory and run `make`
-6. Connect display, camera, and thermal sensor

 ## Parts